The loss landscape of deep linear neural networks: a second-order analysis

 Our contributions on the optimization landscape of deep linear networks can be summarized as follows. \begin{itemize} \item[$\bullet$] We characterize the square loss landscape of deep linear networks at order $2$ (see Theorem \ref{main theorem} and Figure \ref{fig:Classification of p.c}).
 That is, under some classical and weak assumptions on the data, we characterize, among all first-order critical points, which are global minimizers, strict saddle points, and non-strict saddle points.
 The characterization is simple and involves conditions on the ranks of partial matrix products.
-To the best of our knowledge, this is the first work that gives a simple necessary and sufficient condition for a saddle point to be strict or non-strict.
+To the best of our knowledge, this is the first simple, necessary and sufficient condition that differentiates strict saddle points from non-strict saddle points.

 \item[$\bullet$] Several results follow from the characterization: under the same assumptions, \begin{itemize} \item we first immediately recover the fact that all saddle points are strict for one-hidden layer linear networks; \item more importantly, for deeper networks, when proving that all cases considered in the characterization can indeed occur, we exhibit large sets of strict and non-strict saddle points (see Proposition \ref{existence of tightened and non tightened critical points} and its proof in Appendix \ref{proof of existence of tightened and non tightened critical points}); \item we show that the non-strict saddle points are associated with $r_{max}$ plateau values of the empirical risk, where $r_{max}$ is the size of the thinnest layer of the network (see Theorem \ref{main theorem}).
 Typically these are values of the empirical risk that first-order algorithms can take for some time, as in Figure~\ref{fig:eg loss near saddle point}, and which might be confused with a global minimum. \end{itemize}